NihalGadkari99/Internsavy/README.md

-# Developed and deployed a Portfolio Web Application on AWS
+# Developed and Deployed a Portfolio Web Application on AWS
 # Development
 Developed the whole portfolio website using HTML,CSS and JS.
 # Deployment